 It is pronounced (HEE-kah-ma), and is native to Mexico.
 In Central America, jicama is often sold by street vendors as a raw snack seasoned with a chile lime powder.

 In Mediterranean cultures, a traditional aioli refers to an emulsified sauce made from olive oil and mashed garlic and salt.

-This traditional aioli sauce is fairly time intensive to make, and over time it has morphed into a spread or a dip with mayonnaise as the base.
-Often it will still include mashed garlic, but it can be found with any number of creative seasoning mixes.
+This traditional aioli sauce made by hand has, over time, morphed into a spread or a dip with mayonnaise as the base.
+Often it will still include mashed garlic, but it can now be found with any number of creative seasoning mixes.

 Aioli is used to enhance all kinds of food, but is commonly used as a spread for breads, a dip for fries, or a drizzle over vegetables.
 In this case I used it as a dressing for the jicama slaw and as a spread on a fish sandwich.
 Talk about versatile!

 Jicama is pretty versatile due to its mild flavor and satisfying crunch.
 It lends itself to a wide array of snacks, side dishes and toppings.
-Here are a few of my favorite uses:
+Here are a few of my favorite recipes:

 - Jicama fries

 - a filling for tacos

 - Mexican street food (raw jicama with lime and Tajin)

 - Jicama matchsticks for dipping in guacamole